 A simple tooth cavity is easy to take care of with composite fillings.
 And if you wonder: how long do composite fillings last?
 The answer lies in the filling material you choose.
 Your composite fillings cost — whether it’s amalgam fillings vs. composite — is something your Brooklyn dentist can discuss with you before beginning of the composite fillings treatment.

 You’ve heard the warnings since you were a little kid: don’t eat too much sugar or you’ll get a cavity.
 Well, it’s a good thing you’ve got the best dentist in Brooklyn to take care of your teeth because sugar is everywhere and hard to avoid, no matter how good you try to be.

 In general, a tooth cavity is a hole or hollowed-out space.
 It’s an area of damage that eventually becomes a hole in your tooth.
 Cavities are also referred to as tooth decay or caries.
 You develop a tooth cavity when the bacteria in your mouth gets trapped under plaque and tartar, and the acid produced wears away the layers of your teeth.

 Cavity Treatment at Your Brooklyn Dentist

 Cavities, no matter what stage they’re in, can be prevented and treated.
-The treatments depend on how advanced the cavity is, but procedures on how to fix cavities include:
+This cosmetic treatment depend on how advanced the cavity is, but procedures on how to fix cavities include:

 - Preventive treatment based on dental hygiene